VACCHO is governed by a Board of Directors who represent our Members and the Aboriginal and Torres Strait Islander Community in Victoria.

 Over 20 years experience in Aboriginal health in the community controlled sector.
 Passionate about making positive changes that empower our Mob to achieve their full potential

-The Victorian Aboriginal Community Controlled Health Organisation (VACCHO) are deeply saddened by the news that an...
+The Victorian Aboriginal Community Controlled Health Organisation (VACCHO) is calling on the Community to come forward...